Welcome to Medhealthfit Best CPR Program – PERIOD!

 #2 THOUGHTS ON RESCUE BREATHING.
 I get a lot of questions in classes about the value of breathing for someone - because they may vomit, or have blood, or our exhaled breath doesn't have any Oxygen in it.
 Here are some respiratory physiology facts: Ambient Oxygen is about 20% of total air you breathing (although it may be lower due to Global Warming!).
 When you exhale your breath into the victim - that air has about 14% Oxygen.
 Not as much as your inspiration - but enough to circulate in THEIR system until an O2 machine can be hooked up to them by EMTs.
 So - YES, using a rescue breath is important.
 You'll learn it in my class, and if you are comfortable using it (the scene is safe), you should do it.

 #3 - THERE ARE A LOT OF INEXPENSIVE CPR CLASSES ONLINE - WHY THIS ONE?
-I regularly look online for classes - and actually signed up for a totally online class prior to my re-certification.
+I regularly look online for classes - and actually signed up for a completely online class prior to my re-certification.
 However - these classes (although technically correct) are by the book, and don't go into any detail about why something is important.
 EXAMPLE - 20 years ago hand placement was 2" up from the Xyphoid Process (whatever that is).
 Now it's "mid chest line / mid nipple line".
 This is more proximal to the head than the old method, but may have less chance of lung puncture.
 This, and dozens more examples are why this course is so important.

 #4 - DOES CPR ALWAYS BREAK RIBS?
 Not really.
 It depends on the following: The age of the victim.
 Babies are almost all cartilage in the rib area - not much chance.
 Persons who are physically fit probably no. The elderly with frail bone structure?
 Maybe.
 Our goal is to have such a perfect compression form that breaking ribs is less likely (and not a deterrent to you performing them).

 #5 - GOOD SAMARITAN INFORMATION FOR USING THE AED.
-In order to ensure public safety, any person or entity that acquires an AED is not be liable for any civil damages resulting from any acts or omissions in the rendering of the emergency care under subdivision (b) of Section 1714.21 of the Civil Code, if that person or entity does all of the following:
+In order to ensure public safety, any person or entity that acquires an AED is not be liable for any civil damages resulting from any acts or omissions in the rendering of the emergency care under (b) of Section 1714.21 of the Civil Code, if that person or entity does all of the following:

 (1) Complies with all regulations governing the placement of an AED.